qwertie/home/misc/Atlas-Shrugged-summary.md

 > "[...]
 Can't you be strong enough to fulfill your obligation and to perform a husband's duty?
 Can't you go there, not for your own sake, but mine, not because you want to go, but only because I want it?"

-> Dagny— he thought desperately— [...] he could not appear before her with his wife, he could not let her see him as the husband being proudly shown off — he wished he could die now, [...] before he committed this action — because he knew that he would commit it.
+> Dagny — he thought desperately — [...] he could not appear before her with his wife, he could not let her see him as the husband being proudly shown off — he wished he could die now, [...] before he committed this action — because he knew that he would commit it.

 Jim had returned for a second date with Cheryl Brooks two weeks after the first, and more often after that.
 "Miss Brooks works in the dime store in Madison Square," he would tell everyone.